Gluten-free, delicious, moist, and soft Blender Apple and Golden Raisin Muffins

 250 ml golden raisins, soaked in boiling water and dusted with flour

 Line a regular muffin pan (12 wells) with muffin liners as well as 1 large cupcake pan (8 wells) or 2 x regular muffin trays.

 In a large blender bowl, combine sugar, eggs, applesauce, VOO, Coconut Milk, and vanilla and blend until frothy.
 I used a Vitamix and turned it up to maximum speed for 2 minutes.

-Mix All-purpose and coconut flour, salt, cinnamon, baking soda and baking powder with a small hand whisk.
+Mix All-purpose and coconut flour, salt, cinnamon, baking soda, and baking powder with a small hand whisk.

-Add dry mixture into wet mixture in the blender, give it a quick blend, just until combined.
+Add dry mixture into the wet mixture in the blender, give it a quick blend, just until combined.
 If required, use a plastic spatula and scrape down the sides and mix the last bits through.